 The objection provisions allow parents and non-parent carers to ask the Registrar to reconsider particular decisions made under both the CSA Act and CSRC Act.
 This means that parents and non-parent carers have the opportunity for internal administrative review of some decisions.
 The review is conducted by an officer from Services Australia who was not involved in making the original decision.

-The Child Support Registrar, or a DHS officer with appropriate delegation (6.1.2), makes decisions by determining facts and then applying the law to those facts.
+The Child Support Registrar, or an officer with appropriate delegation (6.1.2), makes decisions by determining facts and then applying the law to those facts.
 The Registrar will make reasonable investigations before making any decision and give each parent the opportunity to comment on information that may be taken into account in a way that adversely affects them.
 New information about the circumstances of the parents or the child may become available after the Registrar has made a decision.

 On this page

 There are circumstances where an assessment can be amended without going through the objection process.

 If there is an obvious factual or clerical error (such as a date of birth, arithmetic or keying error) the Registrar may amend the assessment and/or vary the Child Support Register to correct the error or mistake (CSA Act section 75, CSRC Act section 42).
 Occasionally, a more complex error may occur that the parents are not fully aware of.
 The Registrar may consider if these errors can be corrected without using the objection process.

 The Registrar is not obliged to consider correcting an error.
 If the Registrar considers correcting an error, the Registrar must either decide to correct the error or decide to not correct the error.
 See 6.9 for further information about error correction.